 - Despite being an off-site track, we will ask to competitors to process data as if they were streamed in real time.
 To do so, we rely on the EvaalAPI.
-This API will be used by competitors for sending position estimates and reading the sensor readouts: https://evaal.aaloa.org/evaalapi/ - A participant team can run the process up to 3 times.
+This API will be used by competitors for sending position estimates and reading the sensor readouts: https://evaal.aaloa.org/evaalapi/ - A participant team can run the evaluation process up to 2 times.
 This lets a chance to catch-up if any issues happen.
-Although the competition organizers will evaluate the three scoring trials, only the best one will be considered for the contest.
-For the first scoring trial, the logfile Scoring01 will be used.
-For the second trial, the logfile Scoring 02 will be used.
-For the last trial, the logfile Scoring03 will be used.
-These three scoring trials correspond to three different data collection sessions.
+Although the competition organizers will evaluate the two scoring trials, the contest will consider only the best performing one.
+The first scoring trial relies on the logfile "IPIN2023_T3_ScoringTrial01.txt", while the second scoring trial relies on the logfile "IPIN2023_T3_ScoringTrial02.txt" will be used.
+These two scoring trials correspond to two different data collection sessions collected with different smartphones and actors. - All materials will be available online in Zenodo after the competition.